The Thought Leader's Voice Podcast

 - Content work- generating knowledge and insights about the future.

 - Culture/mindset change- influencing mental models, aka changing minds, regarding the future.
+What would be your strategy for allocating time for these processes?

 Full Transcript of Podcast with Harvey Kraft